kof/node-cjson/readme.md

 	    freeze: false,
 	    // you can use any other extension for your config files, f.e. .cjson
 	    ext: '.json',
-	    // you can use any parser, f.e. if you need a more detailed error description,
+	    // you can use any parser, f.e. you could switch to JSON.parse for speed
-	    // you could use "jsonlint" module
-	    parse: JSON.parse
+	    parse: jsonlint.parse
 	}